Winnipeg Blue Bombers beat B.C. Lions to secure Grey Cup berth - Sports

 Winnipeg quarterback Zach Collaros completed 14 of 21 pass attempts for 158 yards with no interceptions in front of a fifth straight sellout of 32,343 fans at IG Field.
 He was sacked twice.

-Vernon Adams Jr. was sacked nine times and was 13-of-25 passing for 221 yards with one touchdown and three interceptions.
+Adams was 13-of-25 passing for 221 yards with one TD and three interceptions.
+Known for his scrambling abilities, he only ran twice for seven yards.

 Winnipeg’s game-time decision for injured receivers Nic Demski and Rasheed Bailey and running back/receiver Greg McCrae was all three good to go.